Ludwig Binswanger: Being-in-the world vs. being-beyond-the-world

-Being-beyond-the-world is the second of these concepts.
-This idea refers to how people can change their circumstances in the world by using free will.
-Similar to the concept of being-in-the-world, a person is transcended and is able to transform their world following their own motivations.
+Being-beyond-the-world is the second concept and refers to how people can change their circumstances in the world by using free will.
+Similar to the concept of being-in-the-world, people are transcended and able to transform their world following their own motivations.
 Binswanger relates this idea to love, believing that, "it (love) takes us beyond the world of one's own self to the world of we-hood".

 Criticism

 R. D. Laing criticised Binswanger's phenomenology of space for insufficiently realizing the extent to which one's sense of space is structured by others.

 Fritz Perls criticized Binswanger's existential therapy for leaning too heavily upon psychoanalysis.